-- Good vibes only culture doesn’t give space for people to feel and process their emotions, and therefore promotes mental and emotional repression.
-This repression, in turn, leads to reoccuring problems in our lives (I’m talking addictive tendencies, explosions of anger, recurring anxiety, and neurotic behaviors – the whole shebang).
+- Toxic positivity doesn’t give space for people to feel and process their emotions, and therefore promotes mental and emotional repression.
+This repression, in turn, leads to recurring problems in our lives (I’m talking addictive tendencies, explosions of anger, chronic anxiety, neurotic behaviors – the whole shebang).

-Let’s face it: on the surface, the Good Vibes Only movement appears kind of cute and new agey.
+Let’s face it: on the surface, the “good vibes only” message appears kind of cute and new agey.

-But the reality is that Good Vibes Only culture is toxic – it denies our basic need for authentic self-expression – and we need to be careful of it.
+But the reality is that dogmatic positivity (in any shape or form), denies our basic need for authentic self-expression – and we need to be very careful of that.

-I have met and seen my fair share of good-vibe-only people in my field of work.
+I have come across my fair share of “turn that frown upside down!” people in my field of work.

 - A phobia of critical thinking – In the realm of toxic positivity, critical thought is generally perceived as something “negative” and unsavory.
-Questioning and pointing out flaws and logical fallacies is something generally frowned upon and is almost immediately shunned, along with the person, who is perceived as a “troll,” “trouble-maker,” “argumentative person,” or most condescending of all, an “unawakened person.”
+Questioning and pointing out flaws and logical fallacies is something frowned upon and is often immediately shunned – along with the person – who is perceived as a “troll,” “trouble-maker,” “argumentative person,” or most condescending of all, an “unawakened person.”

-- Dogmatic positivity – If you don’t agree with what the Good Vibes Tribe has to say/believes, you are passive-aggressively outlawed.
-Don’t expect to receive genuine empathy or emotional support – you’ll be met with a wall of feel-good aphorisms and spiritual rhetoric.
+- Dogmatic positivity – If you don’t agree with what the Good Vibes Tribe has to say or what they believe, you’re passive-aggressively outlawed.
+Don’t expect to receive genuine empathy or emotional support from them – you’ll be met with a wall of feel-good aphorisms and spiritual rhetoric.

 Can you recognize any of these behaviors in another person, group of people, or even yourself?

 If you frequently come in contact with someone who vomits rainbows-and-sunshine over you, you might wonder what you can do to put an end to such purgatory (I say unsarcastically).

 - Know that experiencing negative emotions or circumstances in normal.
 It’s okay to feel scared, angry, jealous, sad, or insecure.
 Don’t let anyone tell you otherwise.
-You are allowd to be human.
+You’re allowed to be human!

 - Understand that their behavior comes from fear.
-People don’t adopt cultish ideas for the heck of it, they do it out of an underlying sense of fear and powerlessness.
-So once you have the emotional space, take some time to come to grips with this.
-It is empowering to understand the deeper causes of someone’s harmful behavior.
+People don’t adopt cultish ideas for the heck of it; they do it out of an underlying sense of fear and powerlessness.
+So once you have the emotional space, take some time to come to grips with this reality.
+It’s empowering to understand the deeper causes of someone’s harmful behavior.
 (Read: Why Are People So Mean?)

 - Seek out someone who is ready to hold space for you.
 Toxic positivity doesn’t hold space for anyone – it can’t because it’s too busy try to run away from negativity.
 So find someone you trust, maybe a friend, family member, or therapist, and ask them to hold space for you.
 Holding space means listening to and embracing another person, exactly how they are.
 If someone shows signs that they’re not able to hold space for you, keep your boundaries and find someone who can.

 - Practice self-care.
 It’s not nice being bulldozed by positivity – it feels terribly isolating and can make you feel like there’s something “wrong” with you.
 So don’t forget to take care of yourself.
 Do something nurturing as an act of self-love like making a calming cup of tea or taking a walk in nature.
 (Read: How to Love Yourself)